 But don’t forget there’s also the Science Center, the Art Museum and more.
 It doesn’t matter if you’ve lived in St. Louis all your life or you’re new to the area, these top attractions are worth a visit.

-For more free things to do this fall, check out my article on The Best Free Fall Events in the St. Louis Area.
+For more free things to do this spring, check out my article on The Best Free Spring Events in the St. Louis Area.